Michael Ojemudia: 2022 season

 Heading into the 2022 offseason and training camp, Ojemudia competed for a starting cornerback job against Ronald Darby.
 At the conclusion of the preseason, head coach Nathaniel Hackett named Ojemudia the fourth cornerback on the depth chart to begin the season, behind Patrick Surtain II, Ronald Darby, and K'Waun Williams.
 On August 31, Ojemudia was placed on injured reserve to begin the season.
 He was activated on October 17.
 He was waived on December 27, 2022.

 Chicago Bears

 On December 28, 2022, Ojemudia was claimed off waivers by the Chicago Bears.
 He was waived on August 29, 2023.

 Los Angeles Rams

 On September 21, 2023, Ojemudia signed with the practice squad of the Los Angeles Rams.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Arizona Cardinals

 On January 30, 2024, Ojemudia signed a reserve/future contract with the Arizona Cardinals.
 He was waived on August 26.

 DC Defenders

 On January 23, 2025, Ojemudia signed with the DC Defenders of the United Football League (UFL).

 Dallas Cowboys

 Ojemudia signed with the Dallas Cowboys on August 18, 2025.
 He was released on August 26 as part of final roster cuts.

+St. Louis Battlehawks

+On January 12, 2026, Ojemudia was signed by the St. Louis Battlehawks of the United Football League (UFL).